WebAssembly/design/AstSemantics.md

 References to labels must occur within an *enclosing construct* that defined the label.
 This means that references to an AST node's label can only happen within descendents of the node in the tree.
-For example, references to a `block`'s label can only happen from within the `block`'s body.
+For example, references to a `block`'s label can only occur within the `block`'s body.
 In practice, one can arrange `block`s to put labels wherever one wants to jump to, except for one restriction: one can't jump into the middle of a loop from outside it.
 This restriction ensures the well-structured property discussed below.